hlrs-vis/covise/README-ARCHSUFFIX.txt

 lenny32         Debian Linux 5.0 (Lenny) with updates on ia32
-lenny           Debian Linux 5.0 (Lenny) with updates on x86_64 squeeze         Debian Linux 6.0 (Squeeze) with updates on x86_64
+lenny           Debian Linux 5.0 (Lenny) with updates on x86_64 squeeze         Debian Linux 6.0 (Squeeze) with updates on x86_64 buster          Debian Linux 10 (Buster) with updates on x86_64

 dapper          Ubuntu 6.06 Dapper Drake on ia32 edgy            Ubuntu 6.10 Edgy Eft on ia32